MicrosoftDocs/visualstudio-docs/docs/ide/using-the-task-list.md

 - Drag any column header to the location that you want.

-## User Tasks
+## User tasks

 The user task feature was removed starting in Visual Studio 2015.
-When you open a solution which has user task data from Visual Studio 2013 and earlier, the user task data in your .suo file will not be affected, but the user tasks will not be displayed in the task list.
+When you open a solution which has user task data from Visual Studio 2013 and earlier, the user task data in your *.suo* file will not be affected, but the user tasks will not be displayed in the task list.

 If you wish to continue to access and update your user task data, you should open the project in Visual Studio 2013 and copy the content of any user tasks into your preferred project management tool (such as Team Foundation Server).